-The city's continues to participate in the Oakland County HOME Consortium which greatly strengthens its knowledge of and access to the Oakland County Continuum of Care, other HUD-funded levels of government within Oakland County, and a broad network of social service agencies.
+The city continues to participate in the Oakland County HOME Consortium which greatly strengthens its knowledge of and access to the Oakland County Continuum of Care, other HUD-funded levels of government within Oakland County, and a broad network of social service agencies.
 Regular meetings and networking strengthen our knowledge of the local needs and the institutional structure to deliver results.
 The city has worked with the Oakland County Continuum of Care to host its Community Resource Day at the city's farmers' market in the fall of 2017 & 2018.
 The local CoC elected not to hold the CRD since then.
-Previously, this event has over 40 service providers under one roof to help those in need gain access to public services and available housing.
+Previously, this event had over 40 service providers under one roof to help those in need gain access to public services and available housing.
 Under the agreement between the HUD's office of Fair Housing & Equal Opportunity & Oakland County, the county, via its HOME program, agrees to request consultation with regional Public Housing Commissions whose jurisdiction includes portions of Oakland County to identify impediments to fair housing choice and actions to affirmatively further fair housing.

-The HOME Consortium partnership strengthen commons goals.
-During PY2023, the city communicated with the newly formed Oakland County Housing Trust Fund on opportunities to leverage city and county ARPA funds to financially assist a new mixed-income housing project in the City of Royal Oak.
-The success of this partnership was solidified in August 2024 and will be reported in the PY2023 CAPER.
+The HOME Consortium partnership strengthens commons goals.
+During PY2024, the city communicated and met with the Oakland County Housing Trust Fund Manager regarding opportunities to leverage city and county ARPA funds to financially assist Lockwood's "affordable" & "attainable" housing development as noted prior.
+The success of this partnership was solidified as noted above.